piyush136/Feed-for-life/README.md

 ---

-Thank you for using Feed-for-life and contributing to the fight against hunger!
+Thank you for using the Food Donation Event Platform and contributing to the fight against hunger!

+# Feed-for-life   make it my readme   change th project naem as feed for life